IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ==Add an offset to the time span==

-Shifts both the start and end dates of the time span by a specified number of periods.
+Shifts both the start and end of the time span by a specified number of periods.
 This method is used to adjust the entire span forward or backward in time.
 It can be used either by adding the offset to the span (`span + offset`) or the offset to the span (`offset + span`), effectively creating a new time span that begins and ends